mreq/mreq.eu/source/articles/2013-06-24-lightning-fast-window-switching-in-ubuntu.html.md

 tags: ubuntu, wmctrl, bash
 ---

-A tutorial on how to switch windows in Ubuntu really fast./////
+A tutorial on how to switch windows in Ubuntu really fast.

 We'll need `wmctrl` and `xbindkeys` installed, both avaiable from the standard repositories: